Get more from your Personal Home Manager . . .

 Weatherstripping is used to create a tight seal between the moving parts of doors and windows.
 Whereas caulking is used to seal gaps between nonmoving parts of doors and windows (such as around frames) and other openings around the outside of your home.

 Weatherstripping is typically a foam-like or spongy material made into thin strips.
-And caulking materials are typically a paste-like substance, which come in disposable cartridges for use with a caulking applicator (called a caulking "gun").
+And caulking materials are typically a paste-like substance, which comes in disposable cartridges for use with a caulking applicator (called a caulking "gun").

 The un-sealed areas around doors and windows are the main cause of air leakage in most homes.
 Weather-stripping these areas can reduce your heating and air conditioning costs by as much as 30 percent.
 Adding weatherstripping and caulking are low-cost projects that can often pay for themselves in the first year, by saving you money on your heating and cooling costs.

-Weatherstripping and caulking works by blocking air from coming into and out of your home, which makes your heating and cooling systems work harder.
+Weatherstripping and caulking work by blocking air from coming into and out of your home, which makes your heating and cooling systems work harder.
 And even if your home was properly weatherstripped and caulked when it was first built, your home settles over time and construction materials will swell and contract, resulting in gaps to form.
 These gaps allow outside air to leak in and need to be sealed with weatherstripping and caulking.

-All doors leading outside should be weatherstripped, as should doors between heated (and air conditioned) and unheated (and non-air conditioned) spaces inside of your home.
+All doors leading outside should be weatherstripped, as should doors between heated (and air-conditioned) and unheated (and non-air conditioned) spaces inside of your home.

 Caulking should be used on the outside of the house wherever two different construction materials meet (around door frames, window frames, chimneys, etc.).
 You should also be sure to check any places where pipes or wires penetrate the outside of your home (or to unfinished areas inside your home), and add caulking to seal the areas around these penetrations (helpful accessory: caulking compounds).